-- Health, Wellbeing and Relationships - Movement Skill and Performance
+- Health, Wellbeing and Relationships

+- Movement Skill and Performance

-Healthy, Safe and Active Lifestyles
+- Healthy, Safe and Active Lifestyles

 We employ a specialist Physical Education teacher who works with each class for one lesson per week.
-In addition, Year 3-6 participate in the school sporting program which operates on Thursday.
+In addition, Kindergarten - Yr 2 have class sport on Fridays and Year 3-6 participate in the school sporting program which operates on Thursday.